Thitichaya / stock.adobe.com

 In summary 🏁

 WordPress website owners are knowledgeable about security measures such as strong passwords, setting up a server-based firewall, and much more.
-However, a website security audit can help fill in any knowledge gaps and let you implement preventative measures to help mitigate the suspicious activity.
+However, a website security audit can help fill in any knowledge gaps and let you implement preventative measures to help mitigate suspicious activity.

 WP Activity Log is one of the best ways to set up a security audit log and reduce any security risks your site has.
 It provides a wealth of features and functionality that centers around an intuitive Log Viewer.
 From the searchable and filterable log, you can begin to investigate and resolve all manner of site problems, such as brute force attacks, error resolution, and much more.